English Language Co-teacher

 There are no pre-requisite language requirements for this position.

-Peace Corps staff will be looking for Volunteers interested in learning multiple languages as some placements will be in sites and homes where another language is spoken.
-Other languages Volunteers may find spoken in their communities include, but are not limited to: Roma, Turkish, Bosnian, and Serbian.
+Peace Corps staff will be looking for Volunteers interested in learning multiple languages as some placements will be in communities where more than one language is spoken.
+Other languages Volunteers may find in their communities include, but are not limited to: Roma, Turkish, Bosnian, and Serbian.
 Peace Corps Volunteers who need support to learn an additional language are able to work with Peace Corps staff on a learning plan.

-• Living Conditions: All Volunteers will be placed with host families during Pre-Service Training (the first three months in country).
-After training, Volunteers will move to their permanent host communities where they will live with another host family for at least the first six months of their service.
+• Living Conditions: All Trainees will be placed with host families during Pre-Service training (the first three months in country).
+After training, Volunteers will move to their permanent communities, where they will live with another host family for at least the first six months.
 In many rural communities, the host family arrangement may be the only housing option.
-Volunteers should come prepared to live as their host family does, the housing will be modest, yet functional and safe.
-Peace Corps North Macedonia makes an effort to place English Language co-teachers in smaller, rural communities where the need is highest.
+Typical host family accommodation provides a room with basic furniture and shared bathroom and shared kitchen facilities.
+Volunteers should come prepared to live as their hosts do, frugal in their use of utilities because of the high cost of electricity.
+The housing will be modest, yet functional, healthy, and safe.

 • Social and Cultural Norms: Volunteers should expect to have much less alone time than they may be used to.
-North Macedonia is a collectivist society and Volunteers who spend ample time with their host families, neighbors and colleagues will enjoy a higher level of integration.
+North Macedonia is a collectivist society and Volunteers who spend ample time with their resource families, neighbors, and colleagues will enjoy a higher level of integration.
+During these interactions Volunteers should always practice COVID mitigation measures, which will be covered both pre-departure and in country.
 Volunteers should be aware that it is common to smoke both indoors and outdoors and it may be hard to avoid during service.

 • Diet: North Macedonia has a delicious cuisine, thanks to its hyper-local production of fruits and vegetables.
 Fresh seasonal fruits and vegetables are readily available year-round at local markets.
 Typical meals consist of chicken, pork (among the Macedonian population), rice, beans, pasta, and fresh salads.
 While difficult at times due to the meat-heavy diet, vegetarians have successfully served in North Macedonia.

 • Weather: North Macedonia has four distinct seasons.
-Winter lasts from November to March with some snowfall and cold temperatures, similar to the Mid-Atlantic region of the U.S. Many public buildings are not heated or poorly heated.
+Winter lasts from November to March with some snowfall and cold temperatures, similar to the Mid-Atlantic region of the U.S. Temperature lows during winter may be in the range of 4-14F, depending on the area of the country.
+Roads are frequently icy and not cleared.
+Many public buildings are not heated or poorly heated.
 Homes will also likely be colder during the winter than in the U.S. because most homes lack central heating so Volunteers rely on wood-burning stoves and space heaters.
+It is very common that only one room in a home is heated and the entire family gathers there.
 Volunteers should come prepared with very warm winter clothes and clothes that can be layered.
-Summer lasts from June to September and can be hot and dry and air conditioning is not available everywhere.
+Summer lasts from June to September and can be hot and dry.
+Temperature highs during summer may be in the range of 100-110F in certain locations.
+Air conditioning is not available everywhere, and often not used extensively as in US even if available.
 Fall is rainy and foggy and spring is pleasant with some rainfall.

 • Dress Code: Personal appearance is important to people in North Macedonia and teachers dress professionally at work.
 Some schools are more relaxed about dress codes, while others are more conservative.
 Both teachers and students wear uniforms in some schools, while in other schools, both can choose their own attire.
 Men usually wear slacks, shirts (sometimes a tie), and a sweater or a jacket in cooler weather.
 Women usually wear dresses, skirts (knee-length or longer), or slacks.